PDF to Excel with OCR

 Detects Table Structures and Layouts

 After reading the text, the tool looks for table lines and columns.
 It groups related content into rows and cells.
-This step is important to keep your bank statement format intact.
-The goal is to turn scanned statements into organized spreadsheets, not just scattered numbers without structure.
+This step is important to keep your document format intact.
+The goal is to turn scanned files into organized spreadsheets, not just scattered numbers without structure.

 Converts Data into Excel Format